 i.
 We have placed reliance on technical / commercial evaluation by the management in respect of categorization of wells as exploratory, development, producing and dry well, allocation of cost incurred on them, production profile, proved (developed and undeveloped) / probable hydrocarbon reserves, and depletion thereof on Oil and Gas Assets, impairment, liability for decommissioning costs, evaluation and timelines for completion of projects under progress, liability for NELP / Hydrocarbon Exploration and Licensing Policy (“HELP") and nominated blocks for under performance against agreed Minimum Work Programme.

 a.
-8 blocks have been audited by other Chartered Accountants.
-In respect of these blocks, Standalone Financial Statements include proportionate share in assets and liabilities as on March 31, 2024 amounting to ' 60,733.53 million and ' 36,687.59 million respectively and revenue and profit including other comprehensive Income for the year ended March 31,2024 amounting to ' 72,881.85 million and ' 15,027.54 million respectively.
+Financial information / Financial Statements of 8 blocks have been audited by other Chartered Accountants.
+In respect of these blocks, Standalone Financial Statements include proportionate share in assets and liabilities as on March 31, 2026 amounting to ' 65,943.68 million and ' 33,493.84 million respectively and revenue and profit/(loss) including other comprehensive Income for the year ended March 31, 2026 amounting to ' 47,916.86 million and ' 12,091.18 million respectively.
 Our opinion is based on audit reports of the other Chartered Accountants.

 b.
-19 blocks have been certified by the management.
-In respect of these blocks, Standalone Financial Statements include proportionate share in assets and liabilities as on March 31, 2024 amounting to ' 8,331.05 million and ' 10,139.39 million respectively and revenue and profit/(loss) including other comprehensive Income for the year ended March 31, 2024 amounting to ' 89.77 million and ' (1,255.52) million respectively.
+Financial information / Financial Statements of 19 blocks have been certified by the management.
+In respect of these blocks, Standalone Financial Statements include proportionate share in assets and liabilities as on March 31, 2026 amounting to ' 11,928.26 million and ' 11,353.95 million respectively and revenue and profit/(loss) including other comprehensive Income for the year ended March 31, 2026 amounting to ' 2,289.02 million and ' (1,923.66) million respectively.
 Our opinion is based on management certified accounts in respect of these blocks.

-iii.
-The Standalone Financial Statements of the Company for the year ended March 31,2023 were audited by joint auditors of the Company, four of which were the predecessor audit firms, and have expressed an unmodified opinion dated May 26, 2023 on such standalone financial statements.
-The said Financial Statements have been restated due to correction of the prior period error as mentioned in note no. 54.
+iii The Standalone Financial Statements of the Company for the year ended March 31,2025 were audited by five joint auditors of the Company, four of them are existing joint auditors who had expressed an unmodified opinion vide their report dated May 21,2025 on such Standalone Financial Statements.

 The Company's Board of Directors is responsible for the preparation of the other information.
 The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility and Sustainability Report, Corporate Governance, but does not include the Standalone Financial Statements, Consolidated Financial Statements and our auditors' reports thereon.
 The above referred information is expected to be made available to us after the date of this audit report.